ngwells/project1/README.md

 ## Github sucks
 The files wouldn't sync so I had to restart my computer and add a new repository.
 What a joke.
-Anyway - this is from a fork repository - just copied over along with my new code.
+Anyway - original files are from the fork repository - just copied over along with my new code.
+## Added my plots to the figures folder
+See the code if you select edit
+I just reproduced the plots but wanted to get to know markdown better.

 Enjoy.